-7.3 Complexity

-Of the compared algorithms, Schönhage's 1971 algorithm (mpn_rgcd) seems to be the most complex.
+7.3.
+Complexity.
+Of the compared algorithms, Schönhage's 1971 algorithm seems to be the most complex.
 Comparisons using popular code complexity measures, such as number of lines and McCabe's cyclomatic complexity, support this impression.
 See Table 2 for a detailed comparison.
-The implementation of Schönhage's 1971 algorithm, mpn_rgcd, is more than twice as large as the new mpn_ngcd algorithm.
+In our implementation, Schönhage's 1971 algorithm, mpn_rgcd, is more than twice as large as the new mpn_ngcd algorithm.